 I've had my eye on that Elephant Star for a long time!
 I was so excited to have a chance to use it in one of my design projects.
 I love how when it's tiled together it reads as one large pattern (almost like wallpaper) and that was the effect I wanted in this space.
 The elephant star feels timeless and energetic, but the colors calm it down and make it feel very soothing.

-How was about your experience with our Color-It Tool?
+How was about your experience with creating your own handpainted colorway?

 Below, you can see one of the options Justina played around with:

 Please note the glazed edges used to finish off this gorgeous arched niche.
 If you're going to have a niche, you'll probably need trim, more on that here!

 How did the installation go?
 Did you face any challenges?